 PRINCIPALS OF LEARNING AND TEACHING (PLT) EXAM IS BEING PHASED OUT.
 Only those persons currently working under a Provisional Certificate in a Teaching Field will required to have taken and passed the PLT Test that is appropriate to the grade span (i.e. grades 6-12) of the educator certificate in addition to meeting previous testing requirements (i.e. subject matter Praxis II test) for the specific area in which certification is sought.
 The test code for 6-12 is 5624 (a score of 157 is required.
 All expenses for the exam must be borne by the teacher.
 This test is required for those hired on a Provisional Certificate in a Teaching Field (PCTF) for the school term 2018-19 and prior.

 Teachers must prepare a portfolio of materials. edTPA requires aspiring teachers to demonstrate readiness to teach through lesson plans designed to support their students' strengths and needs; engage real students in ambitious learning; analyze whether their students are learning, and adjust their instruction to become more effective.
 Teachers submit unedited video recordings of themselves at work in a real classroom as part of a portfolio that is scored by highly trained educators. edTPA builds on decades of teacher performance assessment development and research regarding teaching skills and practices that improve student learning.
-The performance assessment scores MUST be received by Human Resources PRIOR to being re-hired for the 3rd year on a Provisional Certificate in a Teaching Field.
+The performance assessment scores MUST be received by Human Resources PRIOR to being re-hired for the school term following the 3rd Provisional Certificate in a Teaching Field.
 All expenses for the assessment must be borne by the teacher.
 See attachment at the top of the page edTPA Guidance Sheet for more details.

 Persons with a bachelor's degree in psychology or sociology often make good Special Education Teachers.